PHPAutomation/PHP7-Laravel5-EnterpriseAuth/README.md

 5. Click into "Reply URLs".
 You will need to whitelist the redirection path for your app here.
 It will typically be `https://domain.com/login/microsoft/callback`.
 Click "Save"
 6. Select the permissions required for you app in the "Required permissions" tab.
 8. In the "Keys" tab, enter a description (something like "App Secret").
 Set Duration to "Never Expires".
 Click "Save".
 Copy the whole key.
 This will not show again.
 You will need this value for the `AZURE_AD_CLIENT_SECRET` env variable.
 over9000: there are some steps here missing to pre-authorize user access to the app and what permissions it has without prompting.
+It needs the ability to see all the users GROUP membership